Scholarships available for Japanese Studies students

 Nissan Institute Scholarships

 The Nissan Institute offers partial scholarships for up to three students on the MSc/MPhil in Japanese Studies.
-If you would like to be considered for one of these scholarships you should make it clear in your personal statement.
+If you would like to be considered for one of these scholarships you should make it clear in your personal statement at the time of application.

 MPhil Scholarship in the Social Sciences - St. Cross College, Oxford